kasimallel/CAP_nma/README.md

 ## Reproducibility
 All analyses were conducted using reproducible workflows.
 Scripts are organised to allow stepwise reproduction of data preparation, model fitting, and result generation.

+## Supplementary Excel file
+A Supplementary Excel file containing all extracted data can be downloaded from the 'Extracted Dataset' folder

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.